vishwakftw/SignedNetZoo/SignedNetZoo/datasets/README.md

 - **[Wikipedia Requests for Adminship:](https://snap.stanford.edu/data/wiki-RfA.html)** For a Wikipedia editor to become an administrator, a request for adminship (RfA) must be submitted, either by the candidate or by another community member.
 Subsequently, any Wikipedia member may cast a supporting, neutral, or opposing vote.

 - **[WikiSigned:](http://konect.uni-koblenz.de/networks/wikisigned-k2)** This undirected signed network contains interpreted interactions between the users of the English Wikipedia that have edited pages about politics.
 The dataset is based on a set of 563 articles from the politics domain of the English Wikipedia.

+- **[Twitter - Sentiment140 Dataset:](https://www.kaggle.com/kazanova/sentiment140)**  This dataset contains 1,600,000 tweets extracted using the Twitter API.
+The tweets have been annotated (0 = negative, 2 = neutral, 4 = positive) and they can be used to detect sentiment.
+This dataset is converted into a directed graph as described in [`SignedNetZoo/twitter`](https://github.com/vishwakftw/SignedNetZoo/tree/master/SignedNetZoo/twitter) to fit our requirements.